Pi wants to extend the reach of wireless charging

 It varies by distance; right next to the device, it charges at full speed.
 The further the device is from the Pi, the slower it is.

-Whats your pricing going to look like at volume?
+What’s your pricing going to look like at volume?

-We don’t have exact pricing today, but it’ll be well under $200 and we’ll maintain above 50% gross margin.
+We don’t have exact pricing today, but it’ll be well under $200 and we’ll maintain above 50 percent gross margin.

-Have you thought about making a component that can be plugged into something like Google Home, or existing wired devices
+Have you thought about making a component that can be plugged into something like Google Home, or existing wired devices?

 Yes!
 Absolutely.